OpenSwiftUIProject/OpenSwiftUI/README.md

 > So most of the core feature is only available on Apple platform built with
 > AttributeGraph varient.

+## Products

+- OpenSwiftUI
+    - A SwiftUI source compatibility framework.
+- OpenSwiftUIExtension
+    - Extensive API collections for OpenSwiftUI & SwiftUI.
+- OpenSwiftUIBridge
+    - A bridge layer for migrating other DSL framework to OpenSwiftUI incrementally and mixing them freely.

 ## License

 See LICENSE file - MIT